intermine/im-docs/docs/get-started/create-your-mine.rst

 Create Your InterMine!
 ==============================

 This guide will show you how to create a new InterMine.
-You will need all the dependencies listed in :doc:`/system-requirements/software/index`
+You will need all the dependencies listed in :doc:`/system-requirements/software/index`.

 .. note::

     These instructions assume you have taken the :doc:`/get-started/tutorial/index`, a detailed guide to integrating data with InterMine.

+See :doc:`/get-started/quick-start` to run our test InterMine - BioTestMine.

 1. Run a script to create your InterMine
 ----------------------------------------